LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 segments) while providing the flexibility of indirection arrays for general indexing patterns.

+Although the constructs described in the section are useful in numerical computations and parallel execution, the examples only contain print statements and sequential execution.
+The goal is to show you how to use RAJA iteration space constructs.

 ^^^^^^^^^^^^^^^^^^^^^
 RAJA Segments
 ^^^^^^^^^^^^^^^^^^^^^

-A RAJA **Segment** represents a set of loop indices that one wants to execute as a unit.
-RAJA provides Segment types for contiguous index ranges, constant (non-unit) stride ranges, and arbitrary lists of indices.
-These types are:
+A RAJA *Segment* represents a set of indices that one wants to execute as a unit for a kernel.
+RAJA provides the following Segment types:

    * ``RAJA::TypedRangeSegment`` represents a stride-1 range
    * ``RAJA::TypedRangeStrideSegment`` represents a (non-unit) stride range
    * ``RAJA::TypedListSegment`` represents an arbitrary set of indices

-These segment types are passes to ``RAJA::forall`` and other RAJA kernel execution mechanisms to define the iteration space for a kernel.
+These segment types are used in ``RAJA::forall`` and other RAJA kernel execution mechanisms to define the iteration space for a kernel.

 After we briefly introduce these types, we will present several examples using